npmcdn-to-unpkg-bot/sonicAsync/README.md

 ### Collections

 * [`map`](#map) - maps the values in a collection in parallel and returns a new array that contains the mapped values.
+* [`mapAll`](#mapAll) - maps the values in a collection in parallel and returns a new array that contains the mapped values regardless the mapper's return status.
 * [`mapParallel`](#mapParallel) - same as [`map`](#map).
 * [`mapLimit`](#mapLimit) - maps the values in a collection in parallel with limited concurrency and returns a new array that contains the mapped values.
 * [`mapSeries`](#mapSeries) - maps the values in a collection sequencially and returns a new array that contains the mapped values.